ysa5347/SmartX-Mini/SmartX-Mini-2025/Experiment/Lab-7. 3-Tier/3-Tier-lab (1)_Eng.md

 ![WebPage_Main](./img/webpage.png)

 This is an anonymous message board service.
 Anyone can create and view posts without logging in.
 Currently, no posts exist, so the list is empty.
-Click the “Create Post” button to add a post.
+Click the “Create Post(게시글 작성)” button to add a post.
 You’ll see a screen like this:

 ![WebPage_Write](./img/write.png)

 Enter a title, nickname, password, and post content.
-Then click the “Submit” button.
+Then click the “Submit(작성)” button.

 You will now see your newly created post.

-> [!Note]
->
-> If you didn’t install a Korean input method during Ubuntu installation, you may not be able to type Korean.
-> This isn’t covered in this lab, but you can find instructions online if needed.

 ![WebPage_with_post](./img/list-with-post.png)

-Next, try using the search function.
+Next, try using the search function(Type Something, and press "검색").
 This search performs a combined search across titles and content.

 ![WebPage_Search](./img/post-search.png)

-Once finished, click “Post List” to go back to the list.
+Once finished, click “Post List(게시판 목록)” to go back to the list.
 Now click on your post to view it:

 ![WebPage_Detail](./img/post-without-comment.png)

-You’ll see the title, nickname, and post content, along with the comment section.
+You’ll see the title, nickname("작성자"), and post content(below "작성일"), along with the comment section("댓글 작성(Write Comment)" & "댓글 목록(Comment List)").

-Write a comment and click “Submit Comment”.
+Write a comment and click “Submit Comment(댓글 작성)”.
 You’ll see the comment appear like this:

 ![WebPage_WithComment](./img/post-with-comment.png)

 Let’s edit the post.
-Click the “Edit” button to open the post editor:
+Click the “Edit(수정)” button to open the post editor:

 ![WebPage_Edit](./img/edit-post.png)

 Modify the text and enter the correct password to update it.
 If you enter the wrong password or encounter a server error, an error message will appear.

-You can also change the password in the same way.
+You can also change the password in the same way. ("수정"="Edit" / "취소"="Cancel")

 ![WebPage_Editing](./img/comment-editing.png)